Collect logs from Microsoft SQL Server

 See the FreeTDS User Guide for more information.

-This configuration uses the FreeTDS driver to connect to the SQL Server database.
+This configuration uses the FreeTDS driver to connect to a Microsoft SQL Server database.

 <Input mssql>